rabilrbl/LLM_on_Notebook/README.md

 ## Setup

 1. Run all cells.
+2. Make sure to give input for GPU selection, (a) for NVIDIA GPU.
-2. You will get a link to the UI on the last cell.
+3. You will get a link to the UI on the last cell.
 Click on the link to open the UI.